yunnysunny/grunt-pages/README.md

 ## Documentation
 ### Sample config
-Here is a sample config to create a blog using `grunt-pages`:
+Here is a sample config to create a blog using grunt-pages:
 ```js
 pages: {
   options: {